Strategy 21: European Cultural Heritage Strategy for the 21st century

 At their 1278th meeting on 22 February 2017, the Ministers' Deputies adopted Recommendation CM/Rec(2017)1 to member States on the European Cultural Heritage Strategy for the 21st century.

-Strategy 21 will be launched in Limassol, Cyprus on 6 and 7 April 2017.
-Participants will include senior policy makers and relevant stakeholders in member States.
-The Strategy will be presented on the first day by some of the experts who took part in its drafting, and complemented by illustrative practical examples from different European countries.
-The second day will be dedicated to visiting heritage projects in the Omodos area to appraise their implementation of the Strategy.
+Strategy 21 was launched in Limassol, Cyprus on 6 and 7 April 2017.
+Participants included senior policy makers and relevant stakeholders in member States.
+The Strategy was presented on the first day by some of the experts who took part in its drafting, and complemented by illustrative practical examples from different European countries.
+The second day was dedicated to visiting heritage projects in the Omodos area to appraise their implementation of the Strategy.